earn-alliance/earnmanagement.com/docs/features/tracker.md

 The sort function allows you to easily** identify your highest and lowest performing accounts**, and whether scholars in the latter category may need training.

-Utilizing this data will help you make decisions in building <span style="text-decoration:underline;">an even more successful scholarship</span>.
+Utilizing this data will help you make decisions in building an even more successful scholarship.

 **Search for accounts** easily by using the label filter or account name.